ruslanmv/Python-with-Jupyter-Notebook-in-IBM-Cloud-Storage/README.md

                          endpoint_url=service_endpoint)
 ```

-You can check all the posible operations that you can do with IBM s3 client byt typing
+You can check all the posible operations that you can do with IBM s3 client by typing

 ```python